-To align the interest of the Company's directors, executive officers and stockholders, the Board has established Stock Ownership Guidelines pursuant to which non-employee directors and certain key employees, including each executive officer, are required to achieve and maintain minimum levels of stock ownership as a multiple of annual base salary, in the case of employees, or annual cash retainer, in the case of non-employee directors, within five years of first becoming subject to our Stock Ownership Guidelines.
+To align the interest of the Company's directors, certain key employees and stockholders, the Board has established Stock Ownership Guidelines pursuant to which non-employee directors and certain key employees, including each NEO, are required to achieve and maintain minimum levels of stock ownership as a multiple of annual base salary, in the case of employees, or annual cash retainer, in the case of non-employee directors, within five years of first becoming subject to our Stock Ownership Guidelines.
 Such equity ownership level is measured based on the average share closing price for each trading day in the previous year.
-Limited credit is also given under the guidelines for financial commitments made to funds advised by our wholly owned investment adviser.
-Our Corporate Governance and Stock Ownership Guidelines may be found at www.mainstcapital.com under "Governance - Governance Documents" in the "Investors" section of our website.
+Limited credit is also given under the guidelines to employees and non-employee directors (other than NEOs and the Chairman of the Board) for financial commitments made to investment advisory clients of the External Investment Manager.
+Our Corporate Governance and Stock Ownership Guidelines may be found at www.mainstcapital.com under "Governance -Governance Documents" in the "Investors" section of our website.